 Peddling, Soliciting and Canvassing - Permits Required

 Peddlers, Solicitors and Canvassers are required to obtain a permit before they may begin selling, soliciting or canvassing.
 Permits are available through the Borough Clerk's Office.
-You may obtain additional information by calling 908-665-1400 or via our webform.
+You may obtain additional information by calling 908-665-1400 x0 or by navigating to "Forms & documents\Borough Clerk".

 Peddler: Any person who travels from place to place, street to street or house to house, or remains in a stationary location with the purpose of selling goods or wares.